mgrojo/coap_spark/README.md

 for the specification of these tests.

 ## How to prove
+The project (library and client) is currently proved up to the silver mode.

 The [`proof/`](proof/) directory constains the results of passing GNATProve.
 You can replay it running:
 ```
 alr gnatprove --replay